-Three barangays (villages) in the Municipality of Murcia – Barangays Canlandog, Santa Cruz, and Buenavista – are collectively willing to commit to protecting 4,942 acres of watershed forest adjacent to their villages for 30 years, in exchange for the installation of a hydraulic ram pump water system.
-The Alternative Indigenous Development Foundation, Inc. (AIDFI) will install hydraulic ram pumps to give the communities water for sanitation, hygiene, washing clothes, eating, and drinking.Full or partial funding for this project provided by
+Three barangays (villages) in the municipality – Barangays Canlandog, Santa Cruz, and Buenavista – are willing to protect 4,942 acres of watershed forest adjacent to their villages for 30 years.
+In exchange, Seacology will fund the installation of a hydraulic ram pump water system.
+The Alternative Indigenous Development Foundation, Inc. will install the pumps, which will provide water for sanitation, hygiene, washing clothes, and drinking.